MaiHanNguyen1404/CreativeCoding_Blog/posts/week-5.md

    }

    // Define function for the glitch effect
-   // using position and dimesion as the arguments glitch (pos, dim) {
+   // using position and dimesion as the arguments
+   // defines the area within the image to be sorted glitch (pos, dim) {
-      // Define find_i function
+      // Define find_i function with c as the argument
+      //
       const find_i = c => ((c.y * this.ctx.canvas.width) + c.x) * 4

-      for (let x_off = 0; x_off < dim.x; x_off++) {
+      // Iterate through each horizontal line (x) within the dimesion (in the argument) for (let x_off = 0; x_off < dim.x; x_off++) {
+         // Create an empty positions array
          const positions = []

-         for (let y_pos = pos.y; y_pos < pos.y + dim.y; y_pos++) {
+         // Iterate through each vertical line (y) within the position (in the argument) for (let y_pos = pos.y; y_pos < pos.y + dim.y; y_pos++) {
             positions.push (find_i ({ x: pos.x + x_off, y: y_pos }))
          }